Andreas Harrysson: 2024

 Harrysson made his third appearance on the European Tour at the 2024 Belgian Darts Open.
 He defeated Gian van Veen 6–1 in the first round with an average of 107.27.
 In the second round he lost out to Gary Anderson 6–5 in a last leg decider.

-In March, in Group A Session 1 of Week 5 of Modus Super Series 7, Harryson posted a 117.88 in a 4–0 whitewash of Michael Burgoine.
+In March, in Group A, Session 1 of Week 5 of Modus Super Series 7, Harryson posted a 117.88 average in a 4–0 whitewash of Michael Burgoine.
 Harrysson followed this up with winning the event and becoming the second player in history to win three MODUS Super Series weekly events.
 By winning the event he qualified for the MODUS Super Series Champions Week.
 Harrysson withdrew from the Nordic Cup in order to participate in Champions Week.

 In May Harrysson won the Modus Super Series 7 Champions Week.
 He defeated Cam Crabtree 4–3 in the final, finishing 121 on the Bullseye in the deciding leg.
 Harrysson received £25,000 in prize money for his victory.

 In September, he picked up three gold medals while representing Sweden at the WDF Europe Cup, winning the pairs event with Johan Engström, team event and the men's overall event.

 In November, Harrysson won his first two PDC Challenge Tour titles.
 He defeated Stefaan Henderyck 5–2 in the final of Challenge Tour 22 (CT22) and Connor Scutt 5–3 in the CT23 final.

 2025

-In April, Harrysson won back-to-back titles at PDC Nordic & Baltic Tour events 5 and 6 in Iceland.
-This placed him ranked number one on the Nordic & Baltic Order of Merit after half of the season had been played.
-He secured qualification for the PDC World Darts Championship for the first time after winning a third Nordic & Baltic Tour title in Denmark, guaranteeing him a place at the 2026 World Championship.
+In 2025, Harrysson won four titles in PDC Nordic & Baltic Tour events.
+He topped the Nordic & Baltic Order of Merit, qualifying him for his PDC World Darts Championship debut.
+At the 2026 PDC World Championship, he defeated 12th seed Ross Smith 3–2 in sets in the first round, before defeating Motomu Sakai 3–0 in the second round and Ricardo Pietreczko 4–2 in the third round.
+He was defeated 4–2 by Jonny Clayton in the fourth round.